-Suppose further that, in light of their parallel capacities and circumstances, Sally and Sparky engage in ethical reasoning (that is: reasoning about which ethical claims are true) in exactly the same ways at exactly the same times: when Sally trusts some testimony, so does Sparky; when Sally finds a thought experiment or principle intuitively compelling, so does Sparky, etc. So Sally and Sparky in fact accept all the same ethical propositions, on the same bases.
-For Sparky, of course, this reasoning has purely theoretical significance.
-In contrast, Sally's ethical reasoning is often a part of her practical deliberation: she often acts on the basis of her ethical conclusions.
+Suppose further that, in light of their parallel capacities and circumstances, Sally and Sparky engage in ethical reasoning in exactly the same ways at exactly the same times: when Sally trusts some moral testimony, so does Sparky; when Sally finds a thought experiment or principle intuitively compelling, so does Sparky.
+So Sally and Sparky in fact accept all the same ethical propositions, on the same bases.
+For Sparky, of course, this reasoning has purely theoretical significance, while Sally often acts on the basis of her ethical conclusions.